Ash enjoys community involvement

 “I got hooked on going to the humane society.
 I love it,” Ash said.
 “I like to walk the dogs and I give the puppies baths.
 I volunteer to help make a difference.
 It makes you feel good knowing you’re making a difference in someone else’s life, or a dog’s for that matter.”

 Ash also volunteered at Southwest Elementary School as a teacher’s assistant two to three days a week.
-She said she feels bad, but nursing school is so hectic, she hasn’t been able to go to Southwest Elementary School as much as she’d like to.
+Her schedule at the nursing school is so hectic, however, that she hasn’t been able to spend as much time at Southwest Elementary School as she’d like to.

-“The kids look up to me, because I was going to nursing school and I had a job,” she said.
+“The kids looked up to me, because I was going to nursing school and I had a job,” she said.
 “It is amazing what kindergarteners see when you actually talk to them.”

-She volunteers her time, goes to school full-time, works with PTK and also holds a steady job, and will continue to until she graduates.
+She volunteers her time, goes to school full-time, works with PTK and also holds a steady job, and will continue to do so until she graduates.

-Once Ash is finished at PCC, her and her husband plan to move.
+Once Ash is finished at PCC, she and her husband plan to move.

 “He’s in the military, and is currently deployed in Afghanistan,” she said.

-She has hopes of getting her bachelor’s degree from Oklahoma University, then eventually going on to receive her master’s degree in neonatology, and working with premature babies.
+She has hopes of getting her bachelor’s degree from the University of Oklahoma, then receiving her master’s degree in neonatology, and eventually working with premature babies.

-“It just peaks my interest.
+“It just piques my interest.
 I spent a few hours in the obstetrics, and I loved it there,” Ash said.